Sigma is a noun that first appeared in English in the 1600s.

 First citation (OED): Church of England clergyman and author Edward Topsell in 1608.

-Evolution: Variations appeared science and Maths but it remained specialised and relatively obscure until being popularised as internet slang
+Evolution: Variations appeared in science and maths, but it remained specialised and relatively obscure.
+Then popularised as internet slang in the 2020s

 How it is used in current English (slang):